 A "grid emission factor" refers to a CO2 emission factor (tCO2/MWh) which will be associated with each unit of electricity provided by an electricity system.
-The UCR recommends an emission factor of 0.9 tCO2/MWh 1for the 2013-2020 years as a fairly conservative estimate for Indian projects not previously verified under any GHG program.
-Also, for the vintage 2021, the combined margin emission factor calculated from CEA database in India results into higher emission than the default value.
-Hence, the same emission factor has been considered to calculate the emission reduction under conservative approach.
+The UCR recommends an emission factor of 0.757 tCO2/MWh for the 2024 year as a fairly conservative estimate for Indian projects not previously verified under any GHG program.